AndrewVos/box/README.md

 Manage your machine configuration in a simple bash DSL.

-Run ```box your-package-file``` to install your packages.
-Packages that are already installed will be skipped.

 WARNING: This is very much a work in progress.
 It will be fairly stable but be warned, things may change.